A healing bowl of Celery Soup – comforting, affordable and flavorful, that can be made in 35 minutes. Healthy, delicious and vegan adaptable!

 The crispy celery leaves are a beautiful touch and are really simple to make too.

 Nigella Seeds are often used in Indian and Middle Eastern cooking and offer up a pungent, oniony-peppery, herbal flavor, that is especially nice when toasted in a little oil.
 Sometimes they are called black cumin or black caraway seeds.
 It’s not imperative to the recipe, but if you have Nigella seeds, try them out!

-And if you are curious about the heath benefits of celery – they are numerous!
+And if you are curious about the health benefits of celery – they are numerous!

 Seriously, just google it!